Methodology

 • Productive and fulfilled employees – in all cases

-How is the KVC different?
+How does the KVC help us?

-You’re probably aware that there are other frameworks that have Data, Information, and Knowledge at base.
-We call these DIKx models — “x” being Wisdom or something equally lofty.
+There are other frameworks that also have Data, Information, and Knowledge (DIK) as foundations.
+We call these DIKx models — “x” typically being Wisdom or something equally abstract and lofty.
+How is the KVC model different and (we think) better?

 As one client put it, “I thought [the KVC] was a really useful diagram due to [its showing] the actions needed to move through the stages and that it didn’t just stop at knowledge like a lot of the others.”